How Bad Do Septum Piercings Hurt? (Pain Guide)

 How Long Will a Septum Piercing Hurt For?

 How long the septum piercing hurts can depend on the experience and technique of the person piercing you.

 More skilled piercing professionals tend to get the piercing over with quicker, resulting in less pain.
 Of course, you don’t want them to sacrifice accuracy for speed.

 In general, the initial pain should be done in a minute or less.
 You will probably feel some pain both when the needle passes through and when the jewelry subsequently passes through your new piercing.

-Afterwards, you’ll feel a less intense pain or tenderness as your body adjusts to the piercing.
+Afterwards, you’ll feel less intense pain or tenderness as your body adjusts to the piercing.

 Your body is complex.
-Because of that, various factors can influence how much pain you experience during a septum piercing.
+Because of that, various factors can influence how much pain you experience while getting your septum pierced.
 What that also means is that you can take steps to reduce the amount of pain you potentially experience.